Canstar presents the top 10 ways to prevent a home robbery:

 A break-in can be a devastating experience – and expensive if you don’t have the appropriate level of contents insurance.
 Safeguard your house against burglars and neither you nor your wallet will have to suffer the trauma of a break-in.

 And keep on top of your home and contents insurance!
 Be sure to check your cover is adequate, up to date and the best value for you.
 Compare your policy with those currently available on the market in our comparison table.
-A sneak peek of this table is featured below, generated based on a building and contents policy taken out in NSW or ACT, for below $550,000, with display sorted by Star Rating (highest first).
+A sneak peek of this table is featured below, generated based on a building and contents policy taken out in NSW or ACT for a policy holder under 50yrs and cover below $550,000, with display sorted by Star Rating (highest first).